curl/everything-curl/usingcurl/connections/name.md

 # Name resolve tricks

-curl offers many ways to make use another host than the one it normally would connect to.
+curl offers many ways to make it use another host than the one it normally would connect to.

 ## Edit the hosts file